haseeebz/PiUi/README.md

 ## Contributing

-Contributions would be HIGHLY appreciated because I'm lost lol.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions would be highly appreciated.
+If you want to add something big, open an issue first.

 If you have any suggestions and improvements, please tell me!